anudit/circom-witnesscalc/README.md

 The project originally inspired by [circom-witness-rs](https://github.com/philsippl/circom-witness-rs).

+## CVM (Circom Virtual Machine) Witness Generator

+This project also includes an alternative witness calculation method using the Circom Virtual Machine (CVM).
+The CVM approach provides a different compilation pipeline for witness generation.

+**Note**: The CVM feature is not production ready and is currently in active development.
+Users are welcome to file bug reports if they encounter circuits where it does not work correctly.

+For detailed documentation on using the CVM-based witness calculator, including:
+- Building and using the `cvm-compile` tool
+- Single-step vs two-step compilation modes
+- Testing with the `test_circuits_vm2.sh` script
+- Integration with the circom_cvm fork

+See **[cvm.md](cvm.md)** for complete instructions.

 ## Unimplemented features

 There are some Circom features that are not yet implemented.
 If you need these features,